mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Frequency Rules**

 * **Weekly and daily frequency cap** - You can now specify the maximum number of messages sent to a customer profile in a week or a day, in addition to month.
 The frequency cap is based on the selected calendar period and reset at the beginning of the corresponding time frame.
+[Learn more](using/configuration/frequency-rules.md#create-new-rule)

 **Decision management**